chanchal-kumar-mandal/reactjs-news-app/README.md

 ## Description
 This is advanced modern news application in reactjs class based components.
-We are showing diffrent category (business, entertainment, general, health, science, sports, technology).
-Note: you can't mix this param with the sources) news for different country.
+We are showing different category (business, entertainment, general, health, science, sports, technology) news for different country.
 We use infinite scroll, top loding bar.

 ## Requirements